CEBerndsen/chem_colab_data/README.md

 ## Acknowledgements

-Grateful to the National Science Foundation, the [MDH CUREs Community](https://www.mdhcures.org/), and [PyBMB](https://sites.wabash.edu/pybmb/) for feedback, infrastructure, support.
+We are grateful to the National Science Foundation, the [MDH CUREs Community](https://www.mdhcures.org/), and [PyBMB](https://sites.wabash.edu/pybmb/) for feedback, infrastructure, support.

 All Colabs are a product of members of the Berndsen lab at JMU, though some notebooks have been adapted from other sources.
 Please see the information in the notebook for those sources.